TEMPESTRadioStation/Spock/README.md

 # Spock

-Spock is a demonstartion software.
+Spock is a demonstration software.
 It demonstrates how audio may be received from a host computer running a software call Scotty.
 Scotty transmit audio from a host computer by controlling GPU memory data transfers.
 Each memory transfer generates electromagnetic waves.
 By controlling the memory data tranfers, the software transmitts the data from the computer.